Monica-Ml/telegram-license-checker/README.md

 # Telegram license checker
-You can useing this code in your python projects
+You can useing this code on your python projects

 ## How to get 'Bearer Token':
 - 1-Change telegram bot token